openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/VPUIP/_passes.md

 This pass fills weights table considering the information about the offset in the memory of the weights or activation window.
 ### `-dump-statistics-of-task-ops`: Dump the statistics of used Task operations
 This pass dumps the statistics of used Task operations and makes a report as warning for operations not converted to DPU.
-### `-group-profiling-buffers`: Group profiling buffers into single output buffer
+### `-group-profiling-buffers`: Group profiling buffers into single profiling output buffer
-Group profiling buffers into single output buffer
+Group profiling buffers from different profiling engines into single profiling output buffer with name as [offset]_[profiling name]_[offset]_[profiling name] so postprocessing tool can parse it back
 ### `-set-compile-params`: Set compilation parameters related to VPUIP Dialect
 This pass attaches compilation parameters related to **VPUIP Dialect** to Module attributes and initializes **IERT Dialect** run-time resources information.